melvinjim/sass/README.md

 ```

 step 2:
-now we execute the following code in the terminal
+now we execute the following code in the terminal:
 ```
 sass --watch scss:css
 ```